 Since we didn’t know what thickness would actually work we ordered both a 4mils and a 5mils version.
-The thickness of Mylar plastic is expressed in 1000th of an inch and it is called ‘mils’.It does not equate to millimetres.
+The thickness of Mylar plastic is expressed in 1000th of an inch although and it is called ‘mils’ it does not equate to millimetres.

 Well we were pretty happy with the result as both thicknesses worked beautifully.
-You can watch the video to see the results and also check out the settings we used to cut the stencils on the Brother Scan n Cut.
+You can watch the video to see the results.

-Note: we use a cutting blade size of 4 and blade pressure of 0 and cut speed of 3 for both the Acetate and the Mylar.
+Note: we use a cutting blade size of 4, blade pressure of 0 and cut speed of 3 for both the Acetate and the Mylar.
 We used a standard mat.
 Start with those settings and do a test cut to check that the mylar cuts cleanly for you.

 We have created a number of free Brother Scan n Cut stencil files for you to download including a heart stencil, diamond stencil and an abstract lines stencil.
 Simply sign up to our newsletter and you will have immediate access to these and all our other Brother Scan n Cut downloads.
 We will be adding more stencils over time and if you have a particular type of stencil you would like then leave a comment and we will certainly make every attempt to make it for you.